- Xiangshuo has stood out in the field of spunbond nonwoven fabrics!

-- PP non-woven fabric will be the perfect combination of environmental protection and practical!
+- PP non-woven fabric is a new type of environmental protection material!

 - Telephone: 0551- 66779966